 What is a payment service provider (PSP)?

-A payment service provider (PSP) is a company that offers merchants online services for accepting payments.
+A PSP, or Payment Service Provider, is a company that offers merchants online services for accepting payments.

 PSPs enable merchants to accept electronic payments via a variety of payment methods, including credit cards, direct debit, bank transfers, and real-time bank transfers based on online banking.